Do it yourself

-The most common misconception about school applications is that decisions are made primarily by considering test scores (and, secondarily, grades).
-Yes, of course test scores are important, but they are not the only factor admission committees consider, and they are seldom even the most important factor.
+The most common misconception about school applications is that little is important beyond test scores and grades.
+Yes, of course test scores and grades are important, but they are not the only factors admission committees consider, and they are seldom the most important factor.
 If you doubt that, consider that every school, every year, accepts some students with lower test scores than those of some students the same school rejects.

 Why?
 Because everything counts.
 Because test scores are only one part of the puzzle.
 And because there is no formula.

 Here’s some additional “30,000-foot” advice before you start.